Right to sit: Slovakia

 Slovakia ratified the International Labour Organization's Hygiene (Commerce and Offices) Convention, 1964 on 1 January 1993.

 South Africa

+Workers in South West Africa were guaranteed a right to sit.
+Ordinance No. 15 of 1939 states that "Every employer shall provide suitable seating accommodation for his shop assistants, to enable them to rest when possible".

 South Africa's Occupational Health and Safety Act of 1993 requires that all employers, where reasonably practicable, must "provide an ergonomically sound seat for every employee whose work can be effectively performed while sitting".
 Workers whose jobs are usually performed while standing must be allowed to "take advantage of any opportunity for sitting which may occur, and for this purpose the employer shall provide seating facilities."
 All employers are required to "provide seats with backrests where the nature of work performed by the employees is such that such seats can be used."

 South Korea

 In 2018, the Federation of Korean Trade Unions demanded that South Korean workers at retail outlets such as Lotte Mart and other supermarkets be allowed to sit down while working.
 Ten years had passed since South Korean retail workers had first organized for the right to sit in 2008.
 While the campaign by the Federation of Korean Trade Unions has not secured a change to South Korean law, some supermarkets have begun to offer chairs to their workers.
 South Korean women who are required to wear high heels while working are at added risk of damage to their health.